 An interesting part of this book is that the portrayal of the growing carrot is true to life.
 When the carrot comes up from the ground, the reader only sees the sprouting green carrot top.
 This might confuse most children who think that carrots grow completely orange, the way we see them in the supermarket.
-In this way, the book is a great introduction to elementary agriculture.
-Children learn how seeds are cultivated and that the green tops come out of the land first.
 Children will also find this book easy to relate to.
 After all, it is about a child who knows better than his parents!

 After reading this book:

 - Visit a large supermarket, a green market, or a farm and take notice of the vegetables that have green tops (i.e. notice the beet greens, scallions, turnip greens, carrot greens).

 - Plant some seeds at home.
 You can buy a kit in a store or just buy the seeds and do it yourself.
 Kids will love to tend to their own plant and watch it grow.